hypered/design/itcss/README.md

 automatically rebuild CSS from SCSS files and Pug templates upon changes, and serves the result.

-I used `nix-shell -p nodejs` then manually installed some dependencies.
-They ended up into `../node_modules` (I guess this is because there is already a `../packages.json` file) instead of being in this directory.
-It also means that this changes the `packages.json` file but I don't want to commit those changes.
+A `package.json` file is provided to install the required dependencies.
+Once the dependencies are installed, it is possible to build or serve everything with the `build.sh` and `serve.sh` scripts.

 ```
 $ nix-shell -p nodejs
-$ npm install gulp
-$ npm install gulp-pug
-$ npm install gulp-sass
-$ npm install browser-sync
+$ npm install
-$ npm install sass
+$ ./build.sh
 ```

-Once the dependencies are installed, it is possible to build or serve everything with the `build.sh` and `serve.sh` scripts.